Spice-uibk/awgl-docs/configuration/runtime/apache_airflow.md

 ### Task specific configuration

 A `task_config` in AWPL allows customizing the behavior and execution environment of a task.
-It can include general options like `do_xcom_push` for inter-task communication, as well as runtime-specific configurations such as running the task in a Kubernetes pod.
+It can include general options and runtime-specific configurations such as running the task in a Kubernetes pod.

 {: .note }
-If the `kubernetes_pod_operator` is not defined in a task’s configuration, AWPL will automatically use the Airflow **EmptyOperator** as a default.
+If the `task_config` is empty (`{}`), AWPL will automatically use the Airflow **EmptyOperator** as a default.
 This operator acts as a no-op, allowing the task to participate in dependencies, branching, or workflow structure without executing any actual computation.

 ```yaml
 task_config: